 And, for a ridiculously small amount of money, grandparents (over 62) in the United States can get a lifetime pass to the National Parks.
 The Senior Pass allows free entry to the parks for EVERYONE in the passholders car – a huge savings for the whole family to enjoy America’s Best Idea.
 Check to see if your U.S. state also offers a senior pass!

 - Make time to talk.
-Multigenerational travel is the perfect time to tell stories of your childhood, and share family history.
+Traveling with grandchildren is the perfect time to tell stories of your childhood, and share family history.
 And it’s the perfect time to listen.
 Learn what matters to your grandchildren, and what their lives are like.

 Simple questions about the day can generate a good discussion – what was the best thing that happened today? what happened today that has NEVER happened to you before?
 If the child has had a bad moment, you can use this to open a discussion – eg. what is the bravest thing you ever did?
 (Defer to the parents if there’s a situation to be handled.)